Drennan98/Hangman/README.md

 # Bugs

-- "Describe error with deployment in due course".
+- At the beginning of development, I had some minor issues with deploying. .

 # Credits